shipwright-io/.github/SUPPORT.md

 ## GitHub Discussions

-Join in-depth discussions about the Shipwright, propose new features, debate to your hearts content, and help shape our future!
+Join in-depth discussions about Shipwright, propose new features, debate to your hearts content, and help shape our future!

 [Join the Discussion](https://github.com/shipwright-io/community/discussions)